 - Reduces the PPT size.

-- Many Customizable options
+- Many Customizable Options

 - Easy to use interface

-If we talk about the interface the program, it is very easy to use.
+If we talk about the interface of the program, it is very easy to use.
 If you are familiar with the PowerPoint interface, then no need to worry as this program works as an add-in for PowerPoint and it installs in the ribbon of PowerPoint as an extra Tab.

 There are two options in the tab – ‘Quick Publish’ and a ‘Publish’ option.
 If you choose Quick Publish then your PPT would directly get converted to SWF file with default settings.
-If you click on Publish button then you would see a popup window displaying a lot of features that you can exclude and include in your PPT.
+If you click on the Publish button then you would see a popup window displaying a lot of features that you can exclude and include in your PPT.

-Talking about the output generated file, when your PPT is finally saved into a SWF file, you can open the accompanying HTML file in any browser – but make sure that you have Adobe Flash installed into your machine.
+Talking about the output generated file, when your PPT is finally saved into an SWF file, you can open the accompanying HTML file in any browser – but make sure that you have Adobe Flash installed into your machine.
 When the file opens, you will see your presentation embedded into a nice and decent player having its controls in the bottom bar.
-The player is very easy to use and I hope you or your clients would never face problem while viewing PPT like this.
-In this free version, however a small logo of the publisher company is displayed in the bottom left corner of the output file.
+The player is very easy to use and I hope you or your clients would never face problems while viewing PPT like this.
+In this free version, however, a small logo of the publisher company is displayed in the bottom left corner of the output file.